 Cable and internet is included.
 Internet ready.
 A phone jack is in each apartment.

-Each student will receive a comprehensive Residence Hall Handbook outlining policies and procedures and will be required to sign a statement indicating they have read and understand the contents of the book.
+Each student has online access to a comprehensive Residence Hall Handbook defining policies and procedures they are required to understand and follow.
+Residents will sign a statement indicating they have read and understand the contents of the handbook.

 You may request your own or have the College select based on availability.

 Residents may park in the garage adjacent to the Residence Halls.

 Available at Mount Carmel East, West and St. Ann’s campus cafeterias.